electrovir/statement-parser/README.md

                  * slightly different parser options.
                  */
                 parserOptions: {
-                    /** See Year Prefix section in the README for details on this property. */
+                    /** Every parser includes this property.
+See Year prefix section in the README for details. */
                     yearPrefix: 19,
                 },
             },
+            /** Type is always required.
+Without it, the package doesn't know which parser to use. */
             type: ParserType.Paypal,
         },
         {